gi-ev/LNI-proceedings/README.md

 11. Create pax information: Execute `prepare-papers.bat`.
 12. Execute `pdflatex -synctex=1 proceedings.tex` to see whether pdflatex gets through.
 13. Execute `make-proceedings.bat` to execute all required steps
+14. Check proceedings and make necessary adaptions.
+During the fixup phase, you can run `pdflatex -synctex=1 proceedings` to quickly build the proceedings.
+Nevertheless, run `make-proceedings.bat` every now and then to ensure a correctly generated index.
+15. Ensure that crop is *not* activated: `\let\ifcrop\iffalse` in `proceedings.tex`
+16. Execute `make-proceedings.bat`

 During the process, following files are generated: